nginxinc/nginx-basics-workshops/README.md

 - You should be familiar with the Linux command line, copying, editing, and saving files.
 - You should be familiar with TCP, HTTP, SSL, and basic networking concepts.
-- You should be familiar with basic Docker and container concepts.
+- You should be familiar with basic Docker and container commands and concepts.
+- You should be familiar with Computer Desktop tools like Chrome, VScode, Postman.
-- Optional, you should be familiar with load balancing concepts and terminology.
+- Optional, you should be familiar with server load balancing concepts and terminology.

 ### Technical Requirements

-The Hands On lab exercises are written for hosts running as Docker containers.
-These containers are quite small, and should all run easily on most modern laptops or servers.
+The Hands On lab exercises are written for students with hosts running multiple Docker containers.
+These containers are quite small, and should all run easily on most modern computer hardware.
 You will need to provide the following components, prior to starting the exercises:

 1. NGINX Plus subscription or Evaluation license files.
 You can request a free 30-day Trial from [NGINX Plus Trial](https://www.nginx.com/free-trial-request/).
 The license files will normally arrive in your email within a few hours of submitting a request.